Relations among characteristic classes of manifold bundles

-\sectwo{Observation~\ref{obs:all-oscar-relations} and Randal-Williams' computer calculations} Randal-Williams obtained numerous examples\footnote{These include all the relations that exist for $d=1$, $g\leq 5$ in degrees $*\leq 2(g-2)$.
+Randal-Williams obtained numerous examples\footnote{These include all the relations that exist for $d=1$, $g\leq 5$ in degrees $*\leq 2(g-2)$.
 In higher degrees, the tautological ring vanishes completely according to~\cite{looijenga95}.} of relations in $d=1$ case for $g=3,4,5,6,9$ in~\cite[Section 2]{oscar12-rel-revisited} using computer calculations.
 He also produced a more explicit family of relations in every genus in \cite[Section 2.7]{oscar12-rel-revisited}.
-In this section, we explain the construction of the ideal $I_{RW}$ that contains all of these relations and verify that it is in the kernel of the map $\taut_d$ for all odd values of $d$, as promised in Observation~\ref{obs:all-oscar-relations}.